-Each month, Treasury's Financial Management Service (FMS) issues the Statement of Differences to agency location codes (ALC) when differences are identified between the cash activity reported by the agency on the FMS 224, Statement of Transactions, and data reported to Treasury's CA\$HLINK II, CARS TDO Payments, and IPAC systems.
-ARC accountants minimize month-end disbursement differences by comparing preliminary FMS 224 disbursement data to data obtained from Treasury's CA\$HLINK II, CARS TDO Payments, and IPAC systems.
+Each month, Treasury issues the Statement of Differences to agency location codes (ALC) when differences are identified between the cash activity reported by the agency on the, Central Accounting Reporting System (CARS) Statement of Transactions(formerly FMS 224), and data reported to Treasury's, cash systems.
+ARC accountants minimize month-end disbursement differences by comparing preliminary CARS Statement of Transactions disbursement data to data obtained from Treasury's, disbursement processing systems.
 Any differences identified by the accountant are corrected by an accounting technician or another accountant prior to the close of the accounting period.
-ARC accountants prepare monthly Statement of Differences reconciliations for supervisory review.
-If a Statement of Differences was received, the transaction(s) that caused the difference is (are) identified and if necessary, correcting entries are posted by an accounting technician or another accountant and reported in the subsequent accounting period.
+ARC accountants prepare monthly Statement of Differences reconciliations for independent review.
+If a Statement of Differences was received, the transaction(s) that caused the difference is (are) identified and if necessary, correcting entries are posted by an accounting technician or another accountant and reported in the subsequent accounting period, unless a correcting entry is precluded by the Customer Agency or legal counsel.

 Customer Agencies can establish and monitor both legally established and internally developed budget plans in Oracle to ensure obligations are authorized and recorded.
-Budget plans can be established at the following levels of the accounting structure in Oracle:
+Budget plans can be established at various allocation levels.